syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Check-for-Updates.md

 ---
 layout: post
 title: Check for Updates | WinForms | Syncfusion
-description: Syncfusion Check for Updates provides Extensions to update most recent version of the Essential Studio release.
+description: Syncfusion Check for Updates provides Extensions to update to the most recent version of the Essential Studio release.
 platform: extension
 control: Visual Studio Extensions
 documentation: ug